HX2003/tinyqv-pulse-transmitter/docs/info.md

     gpio_off(2);

-    // I2S needs the bits to be sent MSB (Most Significant Bit) first.
+    // I2S needs the bits to be sent MSB (Most Significant Bit) first, so we down count.
     // For a single sample of audio, we can send 16 bits of data for the left and 16 bits of data for the right.
     // We want continous transmission, so loop_forever is enabled.
     //